 The existing and future without-project conditions of the project area are described in this report.
 This chapter focuses on the existing and future without-project economic conditions and chapter 3 focuses on existing environmental conditions.
 In short, the existing turning basins are insufficiently sized for Ultra Large Container Vessels (ULCVs) to operate efficiently.
-As described in Section 2.1 Existing Fleet, the existing turning basins were sized based on a design vessel significantly smaller than the larger vessels that routinely call at the Port of Oakland today.
-As a result, these larger vessels have a greater risk of marine casualty6 within the Oakland Harbor which has resulted in operational limitations being imposed.
+As described in Section 2.1.5 Existing Fleet, the existing turning basins were sized based on a design vessel significantly smaller than the larger vessels that routinely call at the Port of Oakland today.
+As a result, these larger vessels have a greater risk of marine casualty within the Oakland Harbor which has resulted in operational limitations being imposed.
 Additionally, smaller vessels have less space to maneuver within the harbor and must adjust their transit times based on the needs of the ULCVs.
 These inefficiencies and operational limitations are projected to continue and to increase in the future as a larger share of the cargo shifts to the larger vessel fleet, and these vessels call Oakland more often.
 The largest vessels in the fleet will continue to be delayed due to restrictions and cause delays for the rest of the fleet that must accommodate them.

-The existing and future conditions will later be compared as they relate to navigation and the influence of such on the local and national economies.
-This comparison is integral to the selection of the Tentatively Selected and Recommended Plan.
+The existing and projected future navigation conditions are compared later in this IFR/EA and their influence on the local and national economies are evaluated.
+This comparison is integral to the selection of the Recommended Plan.